February 8th 2026 sees the biggest event on the USA’s sporting calendar: get ready NFL fans, it’s Super Bowl Sunday.

 Where to Watch the Super Bowl in London: East

 Go large or go home?
-BOXPARK coverage starts from 8pm; with multiple huge screens across the site, DJs and cheerleaders, beer pong, eating competitions and all the legendary booze and street-food options, you’ll be partying into the early hours.
-Tickets from £10.00–£20.00 depending on release date – buy before Feb 9th for the best available price.
+BOXPARK coverage starts from 8pm; with multiple huge screens across the site, DJs and cheerleaders, beer pong, a bucking bronco, eating competitions and all the legendary booze and street-food options, you’ll be partying into the early hours.
+Tickets are £10.00 and include a drink.

 Want a good view?
 With five big screens over two floors you’ll never be far from the action at the Cornershop.
 Just £5.00 for entry, or you can include a burger, fries and a pint for £17.95.